xbexbex/Drillmajor/README.md

 # drillmajor
-a game for memorizing the major system
+A game for memorizing the mnemonic major system.
+Powered by Node + Express + Postgres + Angular 4 + Material.